Essay Due Tomorrow: How to Make It Without an All-Nighter

 Figure Out the Real Task

 When panic sets in, students often start writing before they’ve actually understood the assignment.
 That’s how you end up with pages of words that don’t match the brief.
-The smarter move is to pause and dissect the task.
+Pause and dissect the task.
 Look again at the exact wording of the prompt.
-Does it ask for a discussion, an analysis, or a comparison?
+Make sure you understand what it calls for.
+What’s the question you’re expected to answer?

 Sketch a Quick Roadmap

-Your brain under stress is like a GPS stuck on ‘recalculating.’
-A brief plan is how you cut through that noise.
+Your brain under stress is like a GPS stuck on ‘recalculating,’ and a clear plan of action is the best way to stop overthinking.
 Write down a working thesis statement.
-Don’t aim for perfection, just a sentence that makes sense of your main idea.
-From there, write down the points you’ll use to support it in a topic sentence shape.
+Don’t aim for perfection; a simple sentence that conveys your central idea is enough.
+From there, write down the points you’ll use to support it in the body paragraphs.
+Most prefer writing them in bullet points at this stage of the writing process, but that’s up to you.

 Pull Together What You’ll Need